I only paid $50 for the car, cleaned it, and then sold it for big bucks………If that’s what you are expecting, then you’re in the wrong place.

 So, how much money does it take to begin flipping cars for profit?

-I recommend that you allocate $2000 for your first flip.
+I recommend that you allocate $2000 to your first flip.

 The days of finding decent cars for $500 are long gone.
 Unless you are buying cars to repair or rebuild, stay away from this price range.